Search and Hit Enter

 How do I laminate pastry?

 To laminate this gluten free pastry, flour a sheet of baking paper with tapioca flour.
 Baking paper ensures you can quickly whisk it into the fridge if it starts to get too warm or sticky.
+It also gives you something to help fold the pastry.

 Roll the pastry into a rectangle about 30cm long and 15-20cm wide.
 The size doesn’t matter too much, but you need to be able to fold the dough into thirds.

-Dust the pastry of excess flour, then fold the top third of the pastry down onto the middle of the pastry.
+Dust the pastry of excess flour then fold the top third of the pastry down onto the middle of the pastry.
 Dust again, then fold the bottom third up over the middle of the pastry.
 This is one business letter fold.

 Next, turn the pastry so that the short side faces you.
 Complete the process of rolling and folding two more times, for a total of three folds.